KhronosGroup/OpenCL-ICD-Loader/README.md

     // For 32-bit tests on a 64-bit operating system:
     HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Khronos\OpenCL\Vendors

-    // The name of the REG_DWORD value should be the full path to the "stub" ICD
+    // The name of the REG_DWORD value should be the full path to the library of your implementation, for eg.
     // OpenCLDriverStub.dll, and the data for this value should be 0.

-### Running Tests

-To run the tests, invoke `ctest` from the `build` directory.
-The CMake-generated build files may be able to invoke the OpenCL ICD Loader tests as well.

-### Test Cleanup

-Manually remove the file or registry keys added during Test Setup.

 ## About Layers